CHAPTER 8. Dartmouth Undying: A Tale of Pearls Thrown Away, Two Murals, and the Wheelock Succession

 Though by then he had left Dartmouth for other teaching jobs, I strongly encouraged him to return, which he did from 1977 to 2005 as Research Associate Professor of Comparative and English Literature and then--in 2007-- as Visiting Professor of Comparative Literature.
 During all these years he taught hundreds of students who--so far as I could tell--hugely admired him, and he also supervised far more Honors theses than I did because our very best students knew he was the best--that for sheer range of mind and infectious exuberance on just about any topic you could name he was unbeatable.

 And all this time too, he was making himself one of the world's leading authorities on Joseph Conrad.
-With Frederick Karl and several others he edited in nine volumes The Collected Letters of Joseph Conrad (Cambridge UP, 1983-2007).) adding a volume of Conrad's Selected Letters in 2015.
-Beyond meticulously transcribing Conrad's handwriting, exhaustively annotating the letters. and identifying their recipients, he has introduced each volume in a style whose verve, warmth, flair, and circumspection make it altogether captivating.
-He is among the small hansdful of academic writers I know whose prose is simply a joy to read.
+With Frederick Karl and several others he edited in nine volumes The Collected Letters of Joseph Conrad (Cambridge UP, 1983-2007). adding a volume of Conrad's Selected Letters in 2015.
+Beyond meticulously transcribing Conrad's handwriting, exhaustively annotating the letters and identifying their recipients, he has introduced each volume in a style whose verve, warmth, flair, and circumspection make it altogether captivating.
+He is among the small handful of academic writers I know whose prose is simply a joy to read.

 Having also published about 30 articles on Conrad, plus a few others on Ford Maddox Ford and others, he is now President of the Joseph Conrad Society, UK.